Shantinath Jain Teerth

 The Shantinath Jain Teerth, also known as Shri 1008 Shantinath Digambar Jain Mandir, is a Jain temple located in Indapur, Pune, Maharashtra.
 The design and architecture of the temple is patterned after that of South Indian temples.
-The temple is known for its 27-foot tall granite idol of Shri 1008 Munisuvrata, the twentieth Tirthankara.
+The temple is known for its 27-feet tall granite idol of Shri 1008 Munisuvrata, the twentieth Tirthankara.
 The number 1008 is significant in Jainism and is associated with the Tirthankaras.
-The temple is sometimes called the Golden Temple because of its golden facade.
+The temple is also locally known as The Golden Temple because of its golden facade.

 The Temple

 Architecture

-The architecture draws inspiration from South Indian temples, and the temple has a 31 foot high tower, known as the Shikhar, modeled after the Shikhar of Mel Sithamur Jain Math.
-It is quadrangular in shape, constructed using reinforced concrete and the facade is painted golden by artists from Mamallapuram.
-The tower houses an idol of Mahavira made of brass.
+The architecture draws inspiration from South Indian Jain places of worship.
+The temple has a 31 feet Shikhar, a high tower, modeled after the Shikhar of Mel Sithamur Jain Math.
+The structure is quadrangular in shape and constructed using reinforced concrete.
+The facade has been painted in gold by artisans from Mamallapuram.
+The tower houses an idol of Mahavira (24th Jain Tirthankara) made of brass.

 Altar

 Idols are placed on a Vedi, equivalent to Altar, in Jain temples.
 The main Vedi in Shantinath Jain Teerth has an arch with carvings of Jain gods on it and a rectangular base made of white marble.
 The idol of Shantinatha on the Vedi is flanked by a Yaksha and a Yakshini.
-The base has carvings of lions and elephants, Ashtamangala and Ashta Pratiharya (the eight symbols of the Tirthankara), and the sixteen auspicious dreams of Shantinatha's mother.
-The carvings are painted in various colours.
+The base has carvings of lions and elephants, Ashtamangala and Ashta Pratiharya (the eight symbols of the Tirthankara), and also depicts the sixteen auspicious dreams of Shantinatha's mother.
+The carvings are painted in a variety of colours.

 Three more Vedis exist in the Shantinath Jain Teerth for other idols: